eugenetangkj/tp/docs/DeveloperGuide.md

 1. `edit 2 n/Amazon Technologies`

    **Expected**: The company name of the second internship entry is updated to `Amazon Technologies`.
-   The right UI panel displays the updated details of the second internship entry.
+   The View Panel displays the updated details of the second internship entry.

 2. `edit 2 n/Amazon Technologies s/Applied`

    **Expected**: The company name and status of the second internship entry are updated to `Amazon Technologies` and `Applied` respectively.
-The right UI panel displays the updated details of the second internship entry.
+The View Panel displays the updated details of the second internship entry.

 3. `edit 2 t/front-end`

    **Expected**: All previous tags for the second internship entry are removed, and a new tag `front-end` is added.
-The right UI panel displays the updated details fo the second internship entry.
+The View Panel displays the updated details fo the second internship entry.

 4. `edit 2 c/`

    **Expected**: The comment of the second internship entry is updated to `NA`.
-The right UI panel displays the updated details of the second internship entry.
+The View Panel displays the updated details of the second internship entry.